enricllagostera/altctrls-info/docs/index.md

 {{ site.description }}
 {: .intro-line}

 Are you interested in [games that let us play differently](http://shakethatbutton.com/about-alternative-controllers/)?
-Have you found some intriguing project on [Shake That Button](http://shakethatbutton.com/) and would like to find some information to help you start to make your own thing?
-This community-curated list of resources is here to support you.
+Have you found some intriguing project on [Shake That Button](http://shakethatbutton.com/) and would like to find some extra information to help you start to make your own thing?
+This community-curated list of resources is here to support you: it is focused on tools, materials, and things that you can use to make alternative controllers.

 If you'd like to participate in making this list, please check the [contributing section](#contributing).
 Suggestions, revisions, and ideas are always welcome!

 ### How to Use

-Feel free to browse for topics that pick your interest, but you can also search the page (`Ctrl+F`/ `Cmd+F` / `F3`) for a keyword or phrase (for example, "cardboard", "magnets", "cameras", "Arduino").
+Feel free to browse for topics that pick your interest, but you can also search the page (`Ctrl-F`/ `Cmd-F` / `F3`) for a keyword or phrase (for example, "cardboard", "magnets", "cameras", "Arduino").

 ## Contents <!-- omit in toc -->